Rp300/Pi-VAE-for-Visual-Stimuli/README.md

 This repository contains the research project focused on constructing latent manifolds of high-dimensional neuron spike activity, aiming to generate low-dimensional latent plots displaying geometric structure indicative of salient factors capturing neuron behavior.
 The directory structure is organized to facilitate clarity and accessibility of various project components.

+## Running Code
+The code for the models is written in Python 3.6.
+In addition to standard scientific Python libraries (numpy, scipy, matplotlib), the code expects the tensorflow (1.13.1) and keras (2.3.1) packages.
+(This is directly taken from code source.)

+  #### Note
+  Many notebooks were run with the packages provided by requirements.txt file.
+However to get replicable results and have the model operate as intended (for this TF/Keras implementation) I recommend using above versions as a base

 ## Model
 Pi-VAE model implementation is directly inherited from original paper